-Similar assertions concerning the image and the kernel of the localization map also hold when $F$ is a global function field; see Th\v{a}\'{n}g \cite[Theorems 4.2 and 2.6]{Thang}.
-Thus when $F$ is a {\em global field} (a number field or a global function field), one knows the image and the fibers of this localization map.
-In this paper we compute, functorially in $G$ and $F$, the set $H^1(F,G)$ itself when $F$ is a global field.
+and this action is simply transitive.
+Thus one knows the image and the fibers of this localization map.
+In this paper we compute functorially the set $H^1(F,G)$.
 Moreover, for an $F$-torus $T$, we compute functorially $H^2(F,T)$.

 Let $G$ be a reductive group over a global field $F$.
 We write $M=\pi_1(G)$; then the absolute Galois group $\GF$ acts on $M$ via a finite quotient group.
 We state our main results in terms of a sufficiently large {\em finite} Galois extension $E/F$.